 Imad and Joeri completed their IDC and IDCS course with Camille and Richard, Il-Do, Paul and Ann completed their IDCS course with Camille.

-As an Instructor Development Course or PADI IDC Staff Instructor, you help bring up the next generation of PADI Instructors while gaining in-depth instructor-trainer knowledge.
+As a PADI IDC Staff Instructor, you help bring up the next generation of PADI Instructors while gaining in-depth instructor-trainer knowledge.

 The Fun Part

 Because a PADI IDC Staff Instructor is an integral part of the PADI Instructor Development Course (IDC), you set the stage for moving on to PADI Course Director as you present topics in the IDC and help shape PADI Divemasters and Assistant Instructors into PADI Open Water Scuba Instructors

 • You become a master of instructor-level dive theory, knowledge development teaching presentations and confined water teaching presentations

 • You audit a complete IDC as a staff member rather than as a student